Theodoros Panagiotakopoulos

 Grade: 9.2/10

 My master's integrates deep learning methodologies to unravel the mysteries of supersymmetry and dark matter.
 The Standard Model, foundational to modern particle physics, falls short in addressing the hierarchy problem—the disparity between electroweak and gravitational forces.
 Supersymmetry, a hypothetical extension of the Standard Model, emerges as a compelling solution to this conundrum.
 Central to my research is the exploration of the Lightest Supersymmetric Particle (LSP), a theoretical entity holding profound implications for dark matter.
-Employing advanced deep learning techniques, I meticulously calculate the cross-section for the scattering of dark matter particles from ordinary matter, illuminating the elusive nature of dark matter.
+Employing advanced deep learning techniques, I calculate the cross-section for the scattering of dark matter particles from ordinary matter, illuminating the elusive nature of dark matter.
 My investigation extends to both direct and indirect methods of dark matter detection, involving a thorough exploration of experimental setups and rigorous comparisons between theoretical predictions and observational astronomy data.
 Utilizing data science methodologies, I validate the robustness of the employed model, ensuring its alignment with real-world observations.
 In the realm of direct dark matter detection, I developed and trained a deep neural network specifically designed to identify the cross-section of dark matter particles, utilizing collected data from Fermi-LAT.
 The intricate workings of this neural network enhance the precision and reliability of our understanding of dark matter interactions.
 Moreover, my exploration extends to indirect methods of dark matter detection, including scenarios of annihilated dark matter particles and the observation of neutrinos and photons.
 In this context, another neural network I developed plays a crucial role, confirming the exclusive origins of neutrinos from specific particles.
 Throughout this scientific odyssey, these deep neural networks stand as pivotal tools within the overarching data science framework, refining and validating theoretical predictions against observational data from the vast expanse of the cosmos.
 My research thus culminates in a comprehensive understanding of the intricate interplay between supersymmetry and dark matter, with data science emerging as the indispensable tool for unraveling these cosmic enigmas.

 October 2017 - May 2019